JackieMaw/AdventOfCode/python/Day19_Walkthrough.md

 - And for each of those 6 directions, you could spin the cube around in 4 possible 2-dimensional rotations leaving the 3rd dimension fixed.
 - 6 x 4 = 24 QED

+I quite honestly couldn't figure out how to do the rotations logically so I "cheated" and hard-code all 24 :-)

 ### Fit

 Well how would know if this cube actually fits?